 D. TERMINATIONS DUE TO INELIGIBLE IMMIGRATION STATUS

-The HA will follow HUD rules for terminations due to ineligible immigration status.
+There must be at least one member with eligible immigration status.
+If no family members have eligible immigration status, the HA will follow HUD rules for terminations due to ineligible immigration status.

 DENIAL OR TERMINATION OF ASSISTANCE